XLmT09/SingleAndMultiAgent/diary.md

+### Week 21
+<ins>**Updates on Algorithm**</ins>
+- The `minimax` algorithm can now work with more than one enemy.
+However, the game can only take up to three enemies.
+This is because the game gets too laggy.

+<ins>**Updates on Game**</ins>
+- Instead of jumping down a ladder, the player will climb for competitive algorithms.
+I'm doing this to ensure constant speed on all movements and avoid confusion for the `minimax` algorithm.

+<ins>**Final Report**</ins>
+- The professional issues section of the report is now complete.

 ### Week 19 - 20
 <ins>**IMPORTANT NOTE**</ins>
 - I spent these two weeks ( plus week 18) trying to implement the minimax algorithm.
 I managed to do it in the end, but I ran into many errors, which took me significant time to solve.